 Now, change the display of the model again, even clearing any static timer series.
 You would now like to get the old view back,

 click on File/Restore state from the top menu bar select 'testsave.mshz'

 It should look the same as before.
 You should even see the previously held time curves.
-If you just want to save the current view without any of the properties, you can
+If you just want to save the current view without any of the properties,

 Save transform and then